lambdaclass/lambdaworks/provers/cairo/README.md

 This prover is still in development and may contain bugs.
 It is not intended to be used in production yet.

 Please check issues under security label, and wait for them to be resolved if they are relevant to your project.
-Currently builtins are not proven, and checks over public inputs are not enforced.

 ## [Cairo Platinum Prover Docs](<[lambdaclass.github.io/lambdaworks/](https://github.com/lambdaclass/lambdaworks/blob/main/provers/cairo/README.md)>)